Bolt Thrower: Reunion with Karl Willetts and Those Once Loyal (2004–2014)

 In 2004, the band began working on new material for their latest album.
 They intended to record it in May 2004, with the release set to the end of the year by Metal Blade.
 Meanwhile, a European tour and a US tour were being prepared.
-Unfortunately, right before the recording could begin, Dave Ingram decided to leave due to health and personal issues.
-This postponed the new record and tours, and priority was set to finding a new singer.
-On 18 November 2004 the band announced the return of Karl Willetts.
-Recording of the album, titled Those Once Loyal, started in May 2005; it was released on 11 November in Germany, 14 November in the rest of Europe and 15 November in the United States, 2005.
-It has been met with widespread critical acclaim from magazines such as Rock Sound, Rock Hard and Metal Hammer.
+Dave Ingram left the band due to health and personal issues before the recording could begin.
+This postponed the new record and tours, and the priority was finding a new singer.
+On 18 November 2004, the band announced the return of Karl Willetts.
+Recording of the album, Those Once Loyal, started in May 2005.
+It was released on 11 November in Germany, 14 November in the rest of Europe and 15 November in the United States, 2005.
+It was met with critical acclaim from magazines such as Rock Sound, Rock Hard and Metal Hammer.
 A European tour followed in January and February 2006.
 A second leg followed in April, with dates in Scandinavia, the UK, Spain and more.

-Bolt Thrower announced that, as they were satisfied with the Those Once Loyal album, they would be indefinitely postponing the recording of another LP.
+Bolt Thrower announced that, dissatisfied with the Those Once Loyal album, they would indefinitely postpone the recording of another LP.
 The band stated that their goal was always to stop after releasing "the perfect Bolt Thrower album".
 However, Karl Willetts had mentioned work on a ninth album.

-Since releasing Those Once Loyal, Earache has released a remastered edition of the 1989 album Realm of Chaos featuring alternate artwork by John Sibbick, the artist responsible for the original artwork of both the Warhammer 40,000 Rogue Trader cover and Realm of Chaos - Slaves to Darkness.
-The band encouraged people not to buy it as, like Who Dares Wins, it was released without their consultation let alone consent.
-Furthermore, it has been alleged that the band has not received royalties from Earache for a number of years.
+Since releasing Those Once Loyal, Earache has released a remastered edition of the 1989 album Realm of Chaos featuring alternate artwork by John Sibbick, the artist responsible for the original artwork of the Warhammer 40,000 Rogue Trader cover and Realm of Chaos - Slaves to Darkness.
+The band encouraged people not to buy it as, like Who Dares Wins, it was released without their input or consent.
+Furthermore, the band alleged that they had not received royalties from Earache for a number of years.